Sustain Dev: Global to Local

 Threshold (Standard Pass: D– to D+) a.
 No major omissions or inaccuracies in the deployment of information/skills. b.
 Some grasp of theoretical/conceptual/practical elements. c.
 Integration of theory/practice/information present intermittently in pursuit of the assessed work's objectives. d.
 Use of primary literature.

 Good (Average to high standard Pass: C– to B+) a.
 Much or most of the relevant information and skills accurately displayed. b.
 Good/adequate grasp of theoretical/conceptual/practical elements. c.
 Good/fair integration of theory/practice/information in the pursuit of the assessed work's objectives. d.
 Evidence of the use of creative and reflective skills. e.
 Critical use of primary and other literature cited in the lecture.

 Excellent (Excellent standard First Class: A– to A**) a.
 An outstanding performance, exceptionally able. b.
 The relevant information accurately deployed. c.
 Excellent grasp of theoretical/conceptual/practice elements. d.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives. e.
 Strong evidence of the use of creative and reflective skills. f.
 Critical use of literature beyond that cited in the lecture.

 Understand the origin of the theory of sustainable development

 Appreciate the differing geographical contexts where this notion of development may be applied.

-Understand how both scientific knowledge and socio economic understanding is applied to the wise management of different types of resources at community and /or global scale.
+Understand how both scientific knowledge and socio economic understanding is applied to the wise management of different types of resources at community and /or global and local scale.